ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

 After this, the best gains found for each of the controller settings were then used to determine the largest perturbation the controllers could handle for each of the states.
 This was again tested around the arbitrarily chosen set-point.
 These values were then used as a proxy measure to define the level of robustness desired at the RTO layer via the ARRTOC parameters: $\Gamma_{P}, \Gamma_{h}$ and $\Gamma_{x_B}$.
 A margin of error could be incorporated here to accommodate the tuning uncertainties discussed earlier.
 Notably, this step benefits from the general uncertainty set defined in equation (\ref{eq:ellipsis_uncertainty_set}), due to the asymmetric effect of the disturbances on each of the states as a result of the control loop interactions.
 Table \ref{param_table_4} presents the seven controller designs, their associated gains, summed normalised ITAE value, and the largest perturbation each of the states experience from the set-point.
 As an example, we also show in Figure \ref{fig:controller_tuning} the controller performance of controller settings 1 and 7 with the maximum state perturbations (i.e. the values of $\Gamma_{P}, \Gamma_{h}$ and $\Gamma_{x_B}$) depicted as a green (setting 1) and blue (setting 7) hue respectively.

-Finally, for each of the controller settings, the constrained ARO equivalent of the nominal problem in equation (\ref{eq:evaporator_nominal}) is solved using the ARRTOC algorithm from section \ref{sec:bm:constrained} with the uncertainty set given by:
+Next, for each of the controller settings, the constrained ARO equivalent of the nominal problem in equation (\ref{eq:evaporator_nominal}) was solved using the ARRTOC algorithm from section \ref{sec:background_meth} with the uncertainty set given by:

 where, $\boldsymbol{\Delta}\mathbf{x} = [\Delta x_B, \Delta h, \Delta P]^T \in \mathbb{R}^3$, are the possible implementation errors of the system.
 The values of $\Gamma_i$ for each of the states and controller settings is shown in Table \ref{param_table_4}.
 Moreover, the adversarially robust optimum set-points and profit are shown in the final 2 columns of the table.